How to choose references for journal papers

 • be too likely to agree with you without thinking critically

 • Are so famous that they likely are too inundated with reviews to take an interest in your manuscript.
 For such scholars, odds are better if it’s a high IF journal or you know they have current mentees with Thesis on the topic.
-Even as an assistant Prof I get several review requests per week!
+Even as an assistant Prof I get several review requests per week, the senior folk are flooded with requests!

 Other don’t’s: